DmGsOuNaK/Library-Management-/README.md

 ## Contributors

-The Library Management System was developed by [Sounak Mandal].
-We appreciate any feedback, bug reports, or suggestions for improvement.
+The Library Management System was developed by Sounak Mandal.
+I appreciate any feedback, bug reports, or suggestions for improvement.
 You can reach us at [sounak.mandal2020@vitstuddent.ac.in].

 ## License